dalibo/emaj/docs/en/parallelRollbackClient.rst

 It is possible to monitor the multi-session rollback operations with the same tools as for mono-session rollbacks: :ref:`emaj_rollback_activity()<emaj_rollback_activity>` function, the :doc:`emajRollbackMonitor<rollbackMonitorClient>` command or the Emaj_web rollback monitor page.
 As for mono-session rollbacks, the :doc:`dblink_user_password<parameters>` parameter must be set in order to get detailed status of the operations progress.

-In order to test both *emajParallelRollback* commands, the E-Maj extension supplies a test script, *emaj_prepare_parallel_rollback_test.sql*.
+In order to test the *emajParallelRollback* client, the E-Maj extension supplies a test script, *emaj_prepare_parallel_rollback_test.sql*.
 It prepares an environment with two tables groups containing some tables and sequences, on which some updates have been performed, with intermediate marks.
 Once this script has been executed under *psql*, the command displayed at the end of the script can be simply run.

 Examples
 --------

 The command::

-   emajParallelRollback.php -d mydb -g myGroup1 -m Mark1 -s 3
+   emajParallelRollback.pl -d mydb -g myGroup1 -m Mark1 -s 3

 logs on database mydb and executes a rollback of group myGroup1 to mark Mark1, using 3 parallel sessions.